Azure/fta-architecturalreview/articles/introduction.md

 * Additionally, are there workloads within the solution with different RPO/RTO targets?
 	* RPO (recovery point objective â€“ how much data can be lost during a failure)
 	* RTO (recovery time objective how long can the system take to recover from a failure) targets?
-* How big are the largest databases of the solution?
-Have you considered the annual growth rate?
+* How big is the data set of the solution and is the store architecturally appropriate?
+Have you considered the annual growth rate and archiving strategy?
-* What is the strategy to OS level updates and application updates?
+* What is the strategy to manage releases, service updates, versioning and application updates, even if PaaS is being used here so there is no patch management concern, DevOps aspects should be briefly considered here.

 ### Additionally engineers would leverage their own skills for the following two areas if they go deep into a solution area.

 * Service Specific Aspects
 * Other Observations

-### For the Solution / Service  Specific components - ensure you review the appropriate sections for the solution:
+### For the Solution / Service  Specific components - ensure you review the appropriate sections for the scenario or area:

 * [Application Modernisation](application-modernisation.md)
 * [Backup, Archive & Disaster Recovery](backup-archive-disaster-recovery.md)